 4 Steps to Navigate Medicare Open Enrollment

-Even if you feel satisfied with your current plan's cost and benefits, you could still treat open enrollment as a reminder that picking your plan isn't necessarily a "one and done" event.
+Of course, if you're satisfied with your current plan's cost and benefits, you needn't do anything.
+Just keep in mind that picking a plan isn't necessarily a "one and done" event.
 Your health care needs can change.
-So can the cost and coverage offered by your Medicare plan.
+So can the cost and health coverage offered by your Medicare plan.

 So, it's often worthwhile to look over your plan and maybe even do some comparison shopping.
 Here are some questions to help guide your review.